smit25/Pedestrian-Detector-using-CNN-and-Sliding-Window/README.md

 PIPELINE:

-1)Loading the dataset using os library
+1)Loading the dataset using os library.

-2)Preprocess the image using PIL and/or CV2
+2)Preprocess the image using PIL and/or CV2.

-3)convert the image to array using numpy and convert the array to tensor through torchvision 4)train the model built using keras/pytorch
+3)convert the image to array using numpy and convert the array to tensor through torchvision.

+4)train the model built using keras/pytorch.

-6)pass the test image thourgh the trained model and generate heatmap using matplotlib 7)apply threshold on the heatmap and make boxes around the region having potetial pedestrains 8)group the boxes
+6)pass the test image thourgh the trained model and generate heatmap using matplotlib.

+7)apply threshold on the heatmap and make boxes around the region having potetial pedestrains.

+8)group the boxes and generate the image.

 FLOW OF THE PROJECT: